dequelabs/a11y-metrics-poc/README.md

 You can modify the `on` trigger events to something sensible for your project's release cycle.
 For example, you may want to trigger the workflow only when a new release is created using the `release` event trigger.
 Or you may want to trigger the workflow when commits are pushed to your `main` branch using the `push` event trigger.

 See [Events that trigger workflows](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) for more information.

+## Publishing VPAT reports

+To automatically publish your project's most recent VPAT report to the product docs site, follow these instructions:

+1. Copy `./github/workflows/vpat-publisher.yml` to your repo
+2. Make the following changes to the `vpat-publisher.yml` workflow file:
+    * Configure the `on` trigger event for your project:
+        * `branches` - Branch whose latest VPAT report should be published (typically your production branch)
+        * `paths` - The location of the VPAT reports in your repo
+    * Configure the inputs for the `dequelabs/action-vpat-publish` action:
+        * `target-repo-github-token` - GitHub token with write access to the product-docs-site repo
+        * `product-id` - The product ID used to identify your product on the docs site

+Once configured, and when triggered, this workflow will open a pull request into the product-docs-site repo.